CAIS-ACSI/cais-community/content/talk/EBSI-SIS2022.08Yanaky/index.md

 location: https://zoom.us/j/88281371637

-abstract: "Meilleure présentation orale doctorale | Best oral presentation for PhD student
+abstract: "<b>Meilleure présentation orale doctorale | Best oral presentation for PhD student</b>
 </br>
 I discuss the challenges with transdisciplinary research, and preliminary results of my own transdisciplinary work in progress.
 Through this, I hope to share methods for productively engaging with those from different fields, as well as professionals outside of academia.
 </br>